-Viruses

-Classification and properties of viruses.
+Viruses-Classification and properties of viruses.
 Animal and plant virus and viral diseases.
 Bacteriophages - Structure, mode of infections - Lytic cycle and transudation - specialized, generalized and abortive.
 Interferons, clinical importance of viruses - HIV, Hepatitis A and B virus, RNA & DNA tumor viruses and cancer.
-Vaccines in prevention of viral infection.